 Proxies will be voted as specified by the Stockholders.
-Unless contrary instructions are specified, if the enclosed proxy card is executed and returned (and not revoked) prior to the Annual Meeting, the shares of the common stock of the Company (the "Common Stock") represented thereby will be voted FOR election of the nominees listed in this Proxy Statement as directors of the Company, FOR ratification of KPMG LLP as the Company's independent registered public accounting firm, and FOR the proposal regarding the advisory vote on the approval of the Company's executive compensation.
+Unless contrary instructions are specified, if the enclosed proxy card is executed and returned (and not revoked) before the Annual Meeting, the shares of the common stock of the Company (the "Common Stock") represented thereby will be voted FOR election of the nominees listed in this Proxy Statement as directors of the Company, FOR ratification of KPMG LLP as the Company's independent registered public accounting firm, and FOR the proposal regarding the advisory vote on the approval of the Company's executive compensation.
 A Stockholder's submission of a signed proxy will not affect his or her right to attend and to vote in person at the Annual Meeting.
 Stockholders who execute a proxy may revoke it at any time before it is voted by (i) filing a written revocation with the Secretary of the Company, (ii) executing a proxy bearing a later date or (iii) attending and voting in person at the Annual Meeting.

 The presence of a majority of the outstanding shares of Common Stock entitled to vote at the Annual Meeting, either in person or by proxy, will constitute a quorum.
 Shares of Common Stock represented by proxies at the meeting, including broker nonvotes and those that are marked "WITHHOLD AUTHORITY" or "ABSTAIN" will be counted as shares present for purposes of establishing a quorum.
 A broker nonvote occurs when a broker or nominee holding shares for a beneficial owner votes on one proposal, but does not vote on another proposal because the broker or nominee does not have discretionary voting power and has not received instructions from the beneficial owner.
-Once a quorum is established, (i) the election of directors will require the affirmative vote of a plurality of the shares of Common Stock represented and entitled to vote in the election at the Annual Meeting and (ii) the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for 2013 and the approval of the advisory vote on executive compensation will require the affirmative vote of the holders of a majority of the votes represented and entitled to vote thereon at the Annual Meeting.
+Once a quorum is established, (i) the election of directors will require the affirmative vote of a plurality of the shares of Common Stock represented and entitled to vote in the election at the Annual Meeting and (ii) the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for 2014 and the approval of the advisory vote on executive compensation will require the affirmative vote of the holders of a majority of the votes represented and entitled to vote thereon at the Annual Meeting.
 Neither withholding authority to vote with respect to one or more nominees nor a broker nonvote will have an effect on the outcome of the election of directors.
 As to proposals (2) and (3), shares represented by proxies that are marked "ABSTAIN" will have the effect of a vote against the proposal, while a broker nonvote will not have an effect on the outcome of the proposal.

-Pursuant to the Company's Restated Certificate of Incorporation, as amended (the "Certificate of Incorporation"), holders of Common Stock will be entitled to one vote for each share of Common Stock held.
-Pursuant to the provisions of the Delaware General Corporation Law, March 15, 2013 has been fixed as the Record Date for determination of Stockholders entitled to notice of and to vote at the Annual Meeting, and, accordingly, only holders of Common Stock of record at the close of business on that day will be entitled to notice of and to vote at the Annual Meeting.
-On the Record Date, there were 69,594,303 shares of Common Stock issued and outstanding held by approximately 298 Stockholders.
+Stockholders are entitled to one vote for each share of Common Stock held.
+March 17, 2014 has been fixed as the Record Date for determination of Stockholders entitled to notice of and to vote at the Annual Meeting, and, accordingly, only holders of Common Stock of record at the close of business on that day are entitled to notice of and to vote at the Annual Meeting.
+On the Record Date, there were 72,824,313 shares of Common Stock issued and outstanding held by approximately 289 Stockholders.